 When a loved one becomes addicted to drugs, the shock, sadness and worry hit you right in the gut.
 But when you realize your teen is addicted; that hit becomes a heavy-weight sucker punch.
 Many parents don’t even realize their teen is using until it’s too late because early warning signs can be mistaken for normal teenage angst.
-If you’ve tried getting them help on your own to no avail then it may be time for a professional intervention.
+If you’ve tried getting them help on your own to no avail then it may be time for a professional Trauma-Informed Responsive Intervention™.
 Here’s what you can expect with a teen drug intervention.

 The ABCs of Teen Drug Abuse

 Sadly, it’s not uncommon for kids to get involved with drugs as early as 12 years old.
 In fact, the National Institutes of Health’s 2018 Monitoring the Future survey found that within the last 12 months 13.4 percent of 8th graders, 29.9 percent of 10th graders and 38.8 percent of 12th graders have used an illicit drug.

 As to why kids use, it can be as simple as succumbing to peer pressure, boredom or rebellion to a means of escape from trauma, to risk factors such as mental health issues or a family history of addiction.